uvacw/inca/doc/using_similarity_analysis.md

 ### Collect some documents

 First of all, we need some documents.
 For instance, we could scrape them.
-More information on how to do this can be found in the document *howto_scrape*.
+More information on how to do this can be found in the document [howto_scrape](https://github.com/uvacw/inca/blob/similarities/doc/howto_scrape.md).
 So you can scrape one source doctype (i.e. 'nu') and one target doctype (i.e. 'ad (www)').

 ### Process the documents

 As mentioned above, it is crucial to first do some processing steps with the data.
-More information on how to do this can be found in the document *howto_process*.
+More information on how to do this can be found in the document [howto_process](https://github.com/uvacw/inca/blob/similarities/doc/howto_process.md).
 Useful steps to consider are for example stopwords and punctuation removal or stemming.

 ### Calculate similarities